- Classic Journeys

 Overnight in Siem Reap

-After breakfast, your private tour guide will pick you up to see the Angkor Wat Temple.
-Angkor Wat possesses some of the longest and most intricate stone carvings.
-This complex is four times the size of Vatican City, making it the largest religious site in the world.
-You will spend the morning exploring through the many passages, levels, and chambers that once housed many treasures of the ancient world.
+Enter Angkor Wat and learn about the stories and amazing architecture that has stunned archeologists leaving more questions than answers.
+Angkor Wat possesses some of the most intricate and longest stone carvings in the world.
+This complex is four times the size of the Vatican City making it the largest religious site in the world.
+Spend the rest of the morning adventuring through the many passages, levels, and exploring chambers that once housed one of many treasures of the ancient world.
 It will be an experience you will never forget.

 Overnight in Siem Reap